-The staff has contacted Visconti and Conklin and they each have confirmed their interest in expanding their product line into a more "prestige" pen around the \$150 price point.
+The staff has contacted Visconti and Conklin and each has confirmed its interest in expanding its product line into a more "prestige" pen around the \$150 price point.
 While they each also said an increase in wholesale prices of pens between \$130 and \$180 would make entry more attractive, neither would say they would enter in that event.
 Also, both companies said they have not yet designed or test-marketed a new, more "prestige" product, prepared a financial analysis to test the profitability of such a product, or prepared a marketing plan of how they would roll out the product.
-Each company said that it would take at least a year or more after the product's introduction to conduct the extensive advertising necessary to gain customer acceptance and generate any meaningful sales.
+Each company said it would take at least a year or more after the product's introduction to conduct the extensive advertising necessary to gain customer acceptance and generate meaningful sales.